Reevibe/learning-log-or-100-days-of-code/README.md

 Log: Researching the recent Ethereum upgrades.
 The introduction of "Blobs" (EIP-4844) has drastically lowered the cost for Base to post data to Mainnet.
 This is why transaction fees on Base are now often less than $0.01.
 It’s a game-changer for high-frequency on-chain apps.
 Day 26: React + Vite Setup for Base
 docs: Day 26 - Initializing Frontend with React & Vite
+Log: Today I moved beyond the smart contract and started on the user interface.
+I chose Vite for its speed.
+I’m preparing a clean environment to connect my Base contracts to a website.
+I also installed Tailwind CSS to ensure the dApp looks modern and responsive.